History of the New York City Subway

-In 1940, the city took over running the previously privately operated systems.
+The city took over running the previously privately operated systems in 1940, with the BMT on June 1 and the IRT on June 12.
 Some elevated lines closed immediately while others closed soon after.
 Integration was slow, but several connections were built between the IND and BMT, which now operate as one division called the B Division.
-Since IRT infrastructure is too small for B Division cars, the IRT remains its own division, the A Division.
+Since IRT infrastructure is too small for B Division cars, it remains as the A Division.

 The NYCTA, a public authority presided over by New York City, was created in 1953 to take over subway, bus, and streetcar operations from the city.
-The NYCTA was under control of the state-level MTA in 1968.
-Soon after the MTA took control of the subway, New York City entered a fiscal crisis.
+In 1968 the state-level MTA took control of the NYCTA, and in 1970 the city entered the New York City fiscal crisis.
 It closed many elevated subway lines that became too expensive to maintain.
-Graffiti and crime became common, and equipment and stations fell into decrepit condition.
-The New York City Subway tried to stay solvent, so it had to make many service cutbacks and defer necessary maintenance projects.
+Graffiti, crime, and decrepitude became common.
+To stay solvent, the New York City Subway had to make many service cutbacks and defer necessary maintenance projects.
 In the 1980s an $18 billion financing program for the rehabilitation of the subway began.

 The September 11 attacks resulted in service disruptions, particularly on the IRT Broadway–Seventh Avenue Line, which ran directly underneath the World Trade Center.
-Sections of the tunnel, as well as the Cortlandt Street station, which was directly underneath the Twin Towers, were severely damaged and had to be rebuilt, requiring suspension of service on that line south of Chambers Street.
-Ten other nearby stations were temporarily closed.
-By March 2002, seven of those stations had reopened.
-The rest (except for Cortlandt Street on the IRT Broadway–Seventh Avenue Line) reopened on September 15, 2002, along with service south of Chambers Street.
+Sections were crushed, requiring suspension of service on that line south of Chambers Street.
+By March 2002, seven of the closed stations had been rebuilt and reopened, and all but one on September 15, 2002, with full service along the line.